Souptik2001/Highscore-Server/README.md

 **Dreamlo is also a great product, but my requirements were not fulfilled by dreamlo and so I created my own more customizable leaderboard server.**
 ****
 **Some challanges that I faced while working with sqlite and how I tackled them -**
-- Sqlite does not have support for auto time column update with new timestamps on an UPDATE query.
+- Sqlite does not have support for auto time column update with new timestamps on each UPDATE query.
 So I have to write triggers to update time after each update.
   ```sql
   CREATE TRIGGER IF NOT EXISTS updatethetime
   AFTER UPDATE